electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

 Setup
 -----

-Once the wallet is running correctly, there are two tasks that need to be performed to get a working wallet and to be able to make use of the JSON-RPC API.
+Once you are satisfied the ElectrumSV daemon is running correctly, there are several tasks that need to be performed to get a working wallet and to be able to make use of the JSON-RPC API to do things like solicit payments for it.

 #.
 Create a compatible wallet.
 #.
-Start the ElectrumSV daemon and load the wallet.
+Start the ElectrumSV daemon.
 #.
+Load the wallet you created.
-Link the wallet to a blockchain server.
+#.
+Link that wallet to a blockchain server.

 Wallet creation
 ###############